OK, I confess that blog title is a little sensationalized.

-Our ancestors used every tool at their disposal and sometimes were able to influence the master’s decisions.
+Our ancestors used every tool at their disposal and were not without agency of their own.

-Some of the ideas above have been documented by the slavery scholar Ira Berlin and his team at the Freedmen and Southern Society Project.
-His books and the works of other imminent scholars have changed what we know about slavery.
+Some of the ideas above have been documented by slavery scholar Ira Berlin and his team at the Freedmen and Southern Society Project.

 Tell me, what things have you learned during your research about slavery that surprised you?